 Pearl Vocational Training College is located in rural Lwengo, near Masaka, in southern Uganda.
 It was founded in 2014 as a humanist initiative to empower the marginalized and forgotten people including HIV orphaned children, impoverished youth, abandoned and widowed women and young unwed mothers.
 It is a grassroots community empowerment organization that offers training classes in farming, hairdressing, business, and other vocations.
 Brighter Brains Institute is helping this group, with the support of other international partners.
-In 2018 we will help them raise funds for a Vanilla Bean Farm, a Rabbit Farm, and a Women’s Handicrafts Collective.
+In 2018 we raises funds for a Vanilla Bean Farm, a Rabbit Farm, and a Women’s Handicrafts Collective.